A Possible Cold Imprint of Voids on the Microwave Background Radiation: Void catalog

 To deal with the boundaries, we use the same set of buffer galaxies surrounding the survey as used by \citep{Sutter12} (in their November 2012 catalog). \citet{Nadathur2013} have found that this set of buffer galaxies is sparser than would be ideal, and also that the positions of some bright stars were not considered in the analysis.
 These could result in some galaxy densities being corrupted.
-However, if these corrupted densities result in spurious voids, they should typically be eliminated by reasonable cuts in void effective radius and minimum-to-ridge density contrast, as we describe below.
-Also, importantly, such corruptions should only contribute to the noise, rather than to the signal, in our measurement.
+However, if these corrupted densities result in spurious voids, they should typically be eliminated by our strict cuts in void effective radius and minimum-to-ridge density contrast, as we describe below. \citet{Nadathur2013} have also raised the concern that void detections can be unexpectedly sensitive to changes in the distance coordinate.
+Ideally, perhaps, we would have used a $\Lambda$CDM distance estimate instead of the redshift distance $cz$.
+However, again, we do not expect the choice of distance coordinate to matter substantially for the large voids that survive our conservative cuts.
+Also, importantly, any corruptions should only contribute to the noise, rather than to the signal, in our measurement.